ulrikhaaland/MUSCO/diagnosis.md

     - right foot
   - **`avoidActivities`**: A list of specific activities or movements to avoid based on the diagnosis (e.g., overhead lifting, running) to ensure the exercise program is safe and tailored to the user’s condition.
   - **`recoveryGoals`**: A list of recovery goals to focus on (e.g., reducing pain, improving flexibility, increasing strength) to provide the exercise program assistant with clear targets.
-  - **`timeFrame`**: A recommended time frame for recovery (e.g., 4 weeks, 6 weeks) to help the exercise program assistant structure the program duration appropriately.
+  - **`timeFrame`**: A recommended time frame for recovery (e.g., 4 weeks) to help the exercise program assistant structure the program duration appropriately.
+The timeframe should always be a whole numbered week, and not a range.
   - **`programType`**: A string indicating the type of program relevant for the diagnosis.
 Possible values are `exercise` or `recovery`.
   - **`targetAreas`**: An array of body parts (from the predefined list) relevant to the program.
 This field should only be included if `programType` is `exercise`.
+  - **`progressive`**: A boolean indicating whether the most suitable exercise/recovery program is progressive, meaning incremental weeks of the program differ from the previous ones.

-- After a diagnosis has been reached, always include at least one follow-up question to generate a recovery or exercise program.
+- After reaching a diagnosis, always include at least one follow-up question to generate a recovery or exercise program.
 This follow-up question must include a boolean variable named **`generate: true`**.
 This variable should be excluded for all other follow-up questions.

 - **Ensure that all follow-up questions are phrased in the first person and sound like the user is describing their own experience.** For example:

-  - ✅ **Correct:** "Is the sharp pain localized to my gluteus maximus area?"
+  - ✅ **Correct:** "The sharp pain is localized to my gluteus maximus area"
-  - ✅ **Correct:** "Does the sharp pain extend down my leg?"
+  - ✅ **Correct:** "The sharp pain extend down my leg"
   - ❌ **Incorrect:** "Is the sharp pain localized to the gluteus maximus area?"

   The JSON format should be as follows: